desert hillside with sage brush and orange wildflowers

 Katie Ludlow Rich

-Katie Ludlow Rich is a writer and independent scholar focused on 19th and 20th-century Mormon women's history.
-She is the co-writer of the forthcoming book, “Fifty Years of Exponent II,” which includes an original history of the organization and a selected works from the quarterly publication and blog.
-Her article “The Shadow Succession Crisis: Challenging the Claim that Brigham Young Disbanded the Relief Society in 1845” was recently published in the Journal of Mormon History.
+Katie Ludlow Rich is a writer and independent scholar focused on Mormon women's history.
+She is the co-writer of the book, “Fifty Years of Exponent II,” which includes an original history of the organization and a selected works from the quarterly publication and blog.
+Her writing has appeared in the Journal of Mormon History, Dialogue: A Journal of Mormon Thought, and Exponent II.
 She lives in Utah County with her husband, four kids, and two dogs.
 Email at KatieLudlowRich @gmail dot com

 Small Delights in Summertime